mym0us3r/WAZUH-Process-Tree-Viewer/README.md

 * I would like to extend my sincere gratitude to **AwwalQuan** for their invaluable support, guidance, and contributions during the development of this project.
 And also to the **Wazuh Community** for providing an amazing open-source platform for security research.

+## Goal
+* This project is in its initial version and will undergo updates until it matures.
+For now, we are making minor adjustments to reach our goal.
+But remember: the destination is not the last stop, but a new point of departure.

 ## Contributors:
 [@AwwalQuan](https://github.com/AwwalQuan)